Dispersal diversity buffers species vulnerability to local extinction: Methods

 \subsubsection{Statistical analysis of vulnerability vs.~spatial heterogeneity}

 In the main text, we present the partial correlation between $\sigma_{p_\alpha}$ and $W_\alpha$, while controlling for the effect of the mean abundance of each species.
 To this, we first performed a linear regression of the log-transformed $(-W_\alpha)$ against $\ev{n_\alpha}$, and another of $\ln \sigma_{p_\alpha}$ against $\ln \ev{n_\alpha}$.
 We then regressed the residuals of these two models, denoted $e_{W_\alpha}$ and $e_{\sigma_\alpha}$, respectively, to quantify the residual correlation between $W_\alpha$ and $\sigma_{p_\alpha}$ not explained by the control variable (the mean abundance).
-All regressions were conducted using the open-source Python library \texttt{statsmodels}.
+All regressions were conducted using the open-source Python library \texttt{statsmodels}, relevant code is provided in the code capsule~\cite{codeocean_capsule}.
 Figures and full details on this statistical analysis, for all three datasets and the model, are provided in the SI, sec.~8